jptweb/IGME-340-Shared/documents/participation-github-classroom.md

 ## 🎁 BONUS: 10 Extra Points!
 **Complete 90% of in-class assignments and earn 10 bonus points** that can be applied to **any of your 3 projects** (your choice).
 This can help recover lost points or boost a strong project even higher!

+I will also use these to calculated your 5% particiaption metric.
+I know 5% is a small number but we also didn't start these till second half of semester.

 ---

 ## How It Works